 - When should I participate in Practicum?

-Generally speaking, you should plan to participate in Practicum I after your freshman year, and Practicum II following your sophomore year (after admission to the Teacher Prep Program).
+Generally speaking, you should plan to participate in Practicum I your freshman year, and Practicum II your sophomore or junior year (after admission to the Teacher Prep Program).
 You must complete both placements before you participate in Partnership and/or Student Teaching unless your program states otherwise.

 - Can I study abroad during any Practicum or Student Teaching experience?